 Include the recommended option / preferred solution, the benefits and financial benefits associated with the change initiative, along with any consequences of not undertaking this initiative.

 Budget 2016/17:

-This option transfers 8 posts and a small element of the budget for Day Care provision (£16,453) to ensure 52 week provision/family support from the Alloa Family Centre to Education Service.
+This option transfers 8 posts and a budget for Day Care provision (£7,483) to support 52 week provision/family support from the Alloa Family Centre to Education Service.